Readers Question: To what extent do the official UK figures for unemployment accurately reflect economic reality?

 The government publish two unemployment statistics – the Claimant count and Labour Force Survey.

-- The Labour Force survey asks 60,000 whether they are actively seeking work.
+- The Labour Force survey asks 60,000 people whether they are actively seeking work.

 - The claimant count is the number of those receiving job seekers allowance.